KCL-BMEIS/OOP/week2A.md

 --

-The project must however follow some simple rules
+The project must however follow some simple rules:
 - `cpp` files have the extension `.cpp`
 - system headers are *all* `#include`d within angled brackets (`<>`)
 - project headers are *all* `#include`d within inverted commas (`""`)